Dedaub/srcup/README.md

 framework, `srcup` should be able to successfully infer the correct framework.
   * `init` indicates that this is the initial version of your project: the first time you add the project to Dedaub.
   * `name` is a name you can freely choose for your project
+4. Projects can be assigned to an organization.
+The first time you upload a project you can define the name of the organization that should own the project:
+For example, run
+  * `srcup --api-key <api_key> --framework <project_framework> --init --organization Dedaub --name <project_name> <project location>`  or
+  * `srcup --api-key <api_key> --framework <project_framework> --init --name Dedaub/<project_name> <project location>`
+to declare that this project should be owned by the `Dedaub` organization

-4. Each project can have multiple versions.
+5. Each project can have multiple versions.
 You can upload another version of the same project using a similar command:
  * `srcup --api-key <api_key> --framework <project_framework>  --name <project_name>` (note the absence of init).
 The project name should be the same as in the initial version
-5. Commit messages can be added too, every time a new version is uploaded:
+6. Commit messages can be added too, every time a new version is uploaded:
   * `srcup --api-key <api_key> --framework <project_framework>  --comment Message --name <project_name> <project location>`
-6. Projects can be shared too.
+7. Projects can be shared too.
 If you want to upload a version of a project for which you have WRITE access you can do:
  * `srcup --api-key <api_key> --framework <project_framework>  --owner_username <username> --name <project_name> <project location>`
-7. The CLI tool will compile and upload the artifacts to Dedaub.
+8. The CLI tool will compile and upload the artifacts to Dedaub.
 This might take a while.
 Upon completion, a Dedaub project URL will be provided.

 ## A note regarding the layout of the project